tldr-pages/tldr/pages/common/ssh-keygen.md

 `ssh-keygen -t rsa -b 4096 -C "{{email}}"`

-- Retrieve the key fingerprint from a host (useful for confirming the authenticity of the host when first connecting to it via SSH):

-`ssh-keygen -l -F {{remote_host}}`

 - Remove the keys of a host from the known_hosts file (useful when a known host has a new key):

 `ssh-keygen -R {{remote_host}}`